The page has been translated by Gen AI.

 Caution

-• Since user systems using end-of-support Kubernetes versions may have security vulnerabilities, upgrade the control plane and node pool versions directly in the Samsung Cloud Platform Console.
+• Since user systems using an end-of-support Kubernetes version may become vulnerable, upgrade the control plane and node pool versions directly in the Samsung Cloud Platform Console.

-• No additional cost will be incurred due to the upgrade.
+• No separate cost will be incurred due to the upgrade.

 • Please perform compatibility testing for the upgrade version in advance to ensure stable system operation for users.